kh4xi/Proxy-Validator/README.md

 # Proxy-Validator
 Automatic Proxy validation tool.
-You can choose to use --auto function to get the list of the proxies by itself or you can use the --validate function to test your proxy list integrity. note that currently not supports user:pass login
+You can choose to use --auto function to get the list of the proxies by itself from online source or you can use the --validate function to test your proxy list integrity. note that currently not supports user:pass login